 - Mount Waverley Tennis Club is relocated to an alternative venue within the municipality prior to works commencing.
 NB: It is likely that relocation of the tennis club will trigger requirements for upgrades or modifications at the new site.
-Such costs have not been determined. - A new public toilet is established at the southern end of the reserve prior to removal of the existing facility. - Scope of cricket net provision is in line with Council's Cricket Wicket Policy (2021).
+Such costs have not been determined. - A new public toilet is established at the southern end of the reserve prior to removal of the existing facility.

-- Mount Waverley Tennis Club fail to relocate. - Neighbouring residents (restricted to 6 immediate properties) may raise concerns about the proposed change of use (i.e. from tennis to cricket training).
+- Mount Waverley Tennis Club fail to relocate. - Neighbouring resident objections to changes (restricted to 6 immediate properties).